SoumikBhatt/soumik-mobile-verse/README.md

 ## How can I deploy this project?

+### Option 1: Using Lovable

 Simply open [Lovable](https://lovable.dev/projects/7bb38137-667b-44a8-aa1c-73c07cd6d6e0) and click on Share -> Publish.

+### Option 2: Using GitHub Actions

+This project uses GitHub Actions to automatically deploy to GitHub Pages when changes are pushed to the main branch.
+You can also manually trigger the deployment:

+1. Go to the GitHub repository
+2. Click on the "Actions" tab
+3. Select the "Deploy to GitHub Pages" workflow
+4. Click on "Run workflow" dropdown on the right side
+5. Select the branch (usually main) and click "Run workflow"

+The workflow will build the project and deploy it to GitHub Pages.

 ## Can I connect a custom domain to my Lovable project?